10 Tips on How to Reduce Your Car Insurance Costs

 Disclaimer: We are not financial experts, so please consult with an insurance specialist or finance expert for up-to-date information on rates, premiums, and other car insurance inquiries.

 Looking to reduce your car insurance premium?
 We’ve got you covered.

-You can start by looking into discounts and breaks (no pun intended) offered by major insurance companies like Geico, Progressive, 21st Century, and others.
-For instance, some insurance companies may offer incentives for being a good driver, using less mileage, or having good credit.
+You can start by looking into discounts and breaks (no pun intended) offered by major insurance companies like GEICO and Progressive.
+For instance, some insurance companies may offer incentives for being a good driver, driving less, or having good credit.

-We’ve compiled a brief guide with tips on how to save money on car insurance — everything from bundling your insurance, increasing your deductible to improving your credit score.
+We’ve compiled a brief guide with tips on how to save money on car insurance — everything from bundling your insurance and increasing your deductible to improving your credit score.